Jimmy Hobday

-Jimmy Hobday is a former English international lawn and indoor bowler.
+Jimmy Hobday (born 1951) is a former English international lawn and indoor bowler.

 Bowls career

 World Championships

-Hobday won double gold in the triples at the 1980 World Outdoor Bowls Championship in Melbourne with Tony Allcock and David Bryant and the team event (Leonard Cup).
+Hobday won two gold medals in the triples at the 1980 World Outdoor Bowls Championship in Melbourne with Tony Allcock and David Bryant and the team event (Leonard Cup).

 Commonwealth Games

-He represented England in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England at the 1982 Commonwealth Games in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

 National

 Hobday was an international from 1977 until 1984 and won the 1976 Junior Singles Championship at the National Championships.

 He bowled for both Wiltshire and Hampshire, the latter for the Boscombe Cliff BC.